wbolster/plyvel/doc/api.rst

       Note that this method does not write a batch to the database; it only creates a new write batch instance.

+      :param bool transaction: whether to enable transaction-like behaviour when the batch is used in a ``with`` block
       :param bool sync: whether to use synchronous writes
       :return: new :py:class:`WriteBatch` instance
       :rtype: :py:class:`WriteBatch`